Business Migration Visa Program

 You must have at least three years' experience managing one or more qualifying businesses or eligible investments; have a successful record of eligible investment or qualifying business activity; and have demonstrated a high level of management skill in relation to the eligible investment or qualifying business activity.
 You must score at least 65 points on the points test.
 You must have a genuine intention to live for at least two years in the State or Territory in which you have made the investment application.

 With this visa, you can carry out business and investment activity in Australia, bring eligible members of your family with you, and apply for a permanent residency if certain requirements are met.
+Will not receive an invitation if you are aged 55 or older at the time of the invitation to apply for the visa.
+Meet character and health requirements.

-You must be nominated by an Australian State or Territory government agency or Austrade before being invited to apply for this visa.
+This provisional visa is for people who invest at least AUD5 million in Australian investments that meet certain requirements and maintain investment activity in Australia.
+Stay for four years and three months.
+Must be nominated by an Australian State or Territory government agency or Austrade before being invited to apply for this visa.
 The State or Territory government agency or Austrade that nominates you must not withdraw their nomination after you apply, or we will be unable to grant you a visa.

-You and your partner must have had no history of involvement in business or investment activities that are of a nature that is not generally acceptable in Australia.
+Must have had no history of involvement in business or investment activities that are of a nature that is not generally acceptable in Australia.
 With this visa, you can carry investment activity in Australia and apply for a permanent residency if certain requirements are met.

 This provisional visa lets holders of the Business Innovation stream extend their stay in Australia for two more years, or up to four more years if COVID-19 concessions apply.
 Stay for six years after the date of the grant of the original Business Innovation stream that you held at the time of application; or eight years after the date of the grant of the original Business Innovation stream if the visa that you held at the time of application was a Business Innovation Extension stream and COVID-19 concessions apply.